Investors Policy

 C. Investors Services

 In order to provide efficient services to investors and for speedy redressal of the complaints, the Board of Directors has delegated the power to Stakeholders Relationship Committee for speedy disposal of work relating to transmission of shares and other matters like split up / sub-division and consolidation of shares, issue of duplicate share certificates.
-The Board Committee has further sub-delegated the power jointly to Mr. A K Jain, Executive Vice President (Finance) and Company Secretary, and Ms. Sarita Agarwal, Deputy General Manager - Secretarial, subject to a maximum of 10,000 shares per case but in case of shares held in demat form, the limit will be 40,000 shares per case.
+The Committee has further sub-delegated the power jointly to Mr. A K Jain, Executive Vice President (Finance), Group Company Secretary & Chief Compliance Officer, Mr. Saket Gupta, Company Secretary and Ms. Kumud Pahuja, Deputy General Manager - Secretarial, subject to a maximum of 10,000 shares per case but in case of shares held in demat form, the limit will be 40,000 shares per case.

-The physical transfer of shares is not permitted in terms of the provisions of the Companies Act, 2013 and various circulars issued by the Securities and Exchange Board of India from time to time.
+The physical transfer of shares is not permitted in terms of the provisions of the Companies Act, 2013 and SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 except where specifically permitted under various circulars issued by the Securities and Exchange Board of India from time to time.

 Dividend